Why output tokens cost more than input tokens

 Serving cost can outweigh training cost because it repeats whenever users interact with a product.
 Traffic growth, longer prompts and responses, latency promises, and always-available capacity all increase recurring demand for GPUs, power, and cloud infrastructure.

 Suppose a product handles 2 million requests per month at an illustrative compute cost of $0.004 per request.
 Monthly serving cost is 2,000,000 x $0.004 = $8,000.
 If traffic doubles without batching, caching, or model-efficiency improvements, that component of cost doubles to $16,000.
+The per-request figure is illustrative and rises sharply with longer responses, because generating output tokens costs more than reading input tokens.

 Example figures are illustrative calculations, not current quoted market prices.